 - Maximum use of hormones, steroids, beta agonists, sub-therapeutic antibiotics

 - Reduced tenderness and quality

-- Ground beef may include meat from 1,000’s of animals
+- 1 lb. of ground beef may include meat from thousands of animals

 - May be sourced from several foreign countries

 - Typically 12% solution added with Modified Atmospheric Packaging (MAP)

 - May contain water, beef flavoring, flavor enhancers, preservatives, etc.

 - May contain Advanced Meat Recovery (AMR) like Lean Finely Textured Beef (LFTB aka Pink Slime)

 - Detrimental environmental effects and pollution